tailored-tunes/mock-me-anything/README.md

 # mock-me-anything
 A 3rd party service mocker

-> #Live coding session begins 17:00 BST On the 9th of July at http://livecoding.tv/meza/

-I'm going to build a service that can be used in testing environments as a configurable mock of 3rd party services.

 #Hoping to achieve features like:

 - set up mocking from the test code of the application under test